MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementMonitoring.md

   \[Enabled \<Boolean?\>\]: The status of the rule that indicates whether the rule is enabled or disabled.
 If true, the rule is enabled; otherwise, the rule is disabled.
   \[IsSystemRule \<Boolean?\>\]: Indicates whether the rule is a system rule.
-If true, the rule is a system rule; otherwise, the rule is a custom defined rule and can be edited.
+If true, the rule is a system rule; otherwise, the rule is a custom-defined rule and can be edited.
-System rules are built-in and only a few properties can be edited.
+System rules are built in and only a few properties can be edited.
   \[NotificationChannels \<IMicrosoftGraphDeviceManagementNotificationChannel\[\]\>\]: The notification channels of the rule selected by the user.
     \[NotificationChannelType \<String\>\]: notificationChannelType
     \[NotificationReceivers \<IMicrosoftGraphDeviceManagementNotificationReceiver\[\]\>\]: Information about the notification receivers, such as locale and contact information.